ProviderResolutionAdmin/fair-health-benchmark-lookup/README.md

-# TX-FH-Allowed-Medical
+# Fair Health Benchmark Lookup

-Lookup tool for Texas Fair Health allowed medical amounts.
+A lightweight internal tool for querying Fair Health benchmark data by geographic ZIP and procedure code.

-## Purpose
+## What it does
-Allows associates to enter:
-- GeoZip
-- Procedure Code
-- Modifier (optional)

-And returns:
-- Procedure description
+- Accepts one or more procedure codes
-- Allowed amount percentiles (50th–95th)
+- Returns available Fair Health benchmark percentiles
+- Supports multiple products and datasets
+- Displays product type when applicable

+## What it does not do
+- It does not infer eligibility
+- It does not replace pricing logic
+- It does not guarantee completeness for all codes or regions

 ## Data
-Source data is maintained outside the application and versioned by release month.
+- Source data is maintained in versioned Excel files

-## Status
-Initial scaffolding in progress.
+- Multiple datasets are ingested into a single reference table